BillyZac/spike-redux-forms/README.md

 # A spike on using forms with React/Redux

-See [the redux-form branch](https://github.com/BillyZac/spike-redux-forms/tree/redux-form) for the same spike, done using the `redux-form` library.

-## Notes on the master branch version of the spike

-`redux-form` seemed fun at first but turned into a real wet blanket after a couple of months.
-This spike demonstrates another way to do `<form>`s within a React/Redux project.
-See `containers/AddTodo` to get in on the action.
+This spike demonstrates two ways to do `<form>`s within a React/Redux project.
+This branch demonstrates a "roll-your-own" way to do it.
+The [the redux-form branch](https://github.com/BillyZac/spike-redux-forms/tree/redux-form) implements the same features, more or less, but uses the `redux-form` library.

 This codebase took [the standard React/Redux Todo app](http://redux.js.org/docs/introduction/Examples.html#todos) as its starting point.
 The original example only allowed users to enter a single property -- a title -- for a Todo.
 This spike adds start and end dates to the Todo.
 Does it make sense for a Todo to have start and end dates?
 Not really.
 But it's a good way to play around with handling multiple form fields.

+## Notes on "Roll your own" version (i.e. the one in the master branch)

 The form is validated as the user works.
 This happens in `containers/AddTodo/formUpdater`.
 A few cases are handled:
 - A field is validated in isolation from other fields.
 (E.g. the `text` field can't be left blank.)